savo92/fetchy-js/README.md

 _coming soon_

 ## Demo
-You can find a demo project here: https://github.com/savo92/demo-fetchy-js
+You can find a JS (with webpack) demo project here: https://github.com/savo92/demo-fetchy-js.
+Or a Node.js demo inside the `demo/` dir of this repository

 ## License
 This library is licensed under the MIT license.